RonakRoy/RonakRoy.github.io/teams/index.md

     title="MIT Solar Electric Vehicle Team"
     page_url="/teams/sevt"
     image_path="/assets/images/teams/sevt.jpeg"
-    subheader="Sep 2020 — Present"
+    subheader="Sep 2020 — May 2022"
-    description=" At MIT, I am a part of the American Solar Challenge team.
+    description=" At MIT, I was a part of the American Solar Challenge team.
 In the ASC, we design and build an electric car powered completely using the car-mounted solar panels to race in an over 1300 mile, cross-country race."
 %}

 {% include card.html